T1i2n3a4/moms-wellbeing-club/README.md

     * The address;
     * Get in touch information (phone and email);
     * A map.
-* This will allow the users to easily find the contact details and get in toch with the club.
+* This will allow the users to easily find the contact details and get in touch with the club.

 ![Contact-us section](docs/readme-images/contact-us-section.png)